-Social selling refers to selling in a social, interactive way.
-Usually, this refers to selling items on social platforms such as Instagram and Facebook.
+Social selling refers to selling in a live and interactive way.
+Usually, this refers to selling items on social platforms such as Instagram, TikTok, and Facebook

-Social selling is becoming increasingly popular, as people use their social media audiences to sell their products.
-Live sales, story sales, and auction-style threads are common methods of social selling.
+Social selling is becoming increasingly popular as people use their social media audiences to sell their products.
+Live sales, Instagram story sales, and auction-style threads are common methods of social selling.

-Have you ever thought about using your Instagram, Facebook, or Youtube to sell things?
-If you sell a broad category (like clothing), everyone is a potential customer.
+Have you ever thought about using your Instagram, Facebook, YouTube, or TikTok to sell things?
+Everyone is a potential customer if you sell a broad category (like clothing).

-In addition to social media, new platforms designed for interactive selling have emerged to offer live, social selling as opposed to the traditional listing-style used on most online marketplaces.
+In addition to social media, new platforms designed for interactive selling, like WhatNot, Jamble, and Posh Lives, have emerged to offer live, social selling.
+This is a unique way to make more money faster, as opposed to the traditional listing style used on most online marketplaces.

 Here is what you need to know about how to sell on Instagram and other social selling opportunities.

-Social selling refers to selling things in a social manner, often live, in a way that promotes engagement and interaction with buyers.
+Live selling refers to selling things in a social manner, often live, to promote engagement and interaction with buyers.
+When live selling is done on social media, it is often called “social selling.”

-Social selling provides many advantages: it is fun and interactive, and it allows you to connect and build long-lasting relationships with buyers.
+Live selling provides many advantages: it is fun and interactive and allows you to connect and build long-lasting relationships with buyers.
 It also allows sellers to avoid much of the work associated with traditional reselling, such as photographing, drafting descriptions, executing listing fields, maintaining listings, and awaiting sales over time.

-Social selling certainly is not for everyone, but if you have an outgoing personality and do no not enjoy the work associated with the traditional model of reselling, it can be a lot of fun and very lucrative!
+Live selling certainly is not for everyone, but if you have an outgoing personality and do not enjoy the work associated with the traditional reselling model, it can be a lot of fun and very lucrative!

-When you sell socially you are responsible for accepting payments, and the accounting can be quite tedious.
-Most commonly, social sellers accept payments via Paypal or Zelle.
-It is advised that you do not conduct business via CashApp or Venmo (unless the account is a Venmo business account explicitly) as they do not offer protection.
+When you sell socially, you are responsible for accepting payments, and the accounting can be quite tedious.
+Most commonly, social sellers accept payments via PayPal or Zelle.
+It is advised that you do not conduct business via CashApp or Venmo (unless the account is a Venmo business account explicitly) as they do not offer the same buyer and seller protection level.

 Make sure that you are using a reputable service for your transactions.